dschil138/better-youtube-hover-play/README.md

-# No Autoplay on Scroll Youtube
+# Disable YouTube Hover Autoplay

-The YouTube homepage autoplays video previews anytime you hover your mouse over a thumbnail.
-This can be very distracting.
-This Chrome extension turns that off while scrolling, so video previews will only autoplay if you actually purposefully moved your mouse to hover over that video.
+The YouTube homepage autoplays video previews anytime your mouse goes over a thumbnail, even when you're scrolling.

+This Chrome extension turns off those autoplays while scrolling, so video previews will only play if you purposefully move your mouse to hover over that video.

+The extension settings also give you the option to completely disable the autoplays altogether.